Mseza/gandalfbot/README.md

-# rolemanagerbot
+# gandalfbot
-The role manager for the Tuto Unity Fr discord server
+A bot for the Tuto Unity Fr discord server